The problem of Pi_2-cut-introduction: Conclusion

-Concerning future work we plan to implement the $G^*$-unification method developed in this paper and to test it on proof data bases.
-For practical applications the presented method should be modified: for instance it is not necessary to compute the starting set as a whole already in the beginning.
-Moreover the algorithm should be enriched by use of effective heuristics.
-There are also several open theoretical questions: is it possible to construct starting sets whenever there is a solution to the cut-introduction problem and to decide whether a problem is solvable at all?
-A positive answer would yield a decision procedure for the $\Pi_2$ cut-introduction problem and (in case of solvability) a complete method to construct proofs with $\Pi_2$-cuts.
-So far our method can only deal with cut-formulas of the form $\forall x \exists y.A(x,y)$.
-In a next step blocks of quantifiers of the form $\forall x_1 \cdots \forall x_n \exists y_1 \cdots \exists y_m$ should be considered.
+Concerning future work, we plan to improve the implementation of the $G^*$-unification method developed in this paper and to test it on proof data bases.
+This would benefit from an algorithmic construction of schematic $\Pi_2$-grammars, one of the problems on our research plan for the near future.
+For practical applications the implementation should be enriched by the use of effective heuristics, especially the construction of a cut formula for a set of $\mathcal{G}^*$-unified literals.
+There are also several open theoretical questions: is it possible to construct starting sets whenever there is a solution to the cut-introduction problem and to decide whether the $\Pi_2$-cut-introduction problem is solvable at all?
+A positive answer would yield a decision procedure for the $\Pi_2$ cut-introduction problem, and (in case of solvability) a complete method to construct proofs with $\Pi_2$-cuts.
+So far our method can only deal with a single cut formula of the form $\forall\tuples{x} \exists\tuples{y}.A(\tuples{x},\tuples{y})$.
 An extension of the method to the introduction of several $\Pi_2$-cuts promises the same compression as can be obtained by a single $\Pi_3$-cut, i.e.\ a {\em super-exponential} one.
-Finally, a method to introduce $\Pi_n$-cuts could be capable of a nonelementary proof compression and would represent a long range goal of this research.
+Finally, a method to introduce $\Pi_n$-cuts could be capable of a nonelementary proof compression and would represent a long term goal of this research.